kanaria007/saas-architecture-review-navigator/docs/en/index.md

 - Originally authored in Japanese and carefully translated with AI assistance
 - Licensed under MIT
 - Contributions welcome (see [CONTRIBUTING.md](contributing.md))

+> Note:
+> Category mappings differ slightly across languages by design.
+> For example, "Indexing Strategy" is treated under `data/` in English (schema lifecycle),
+> but under `performance/` in Japanese (query efficiency and runtime costs).
+> This reflects regional modeling emphasis and usage context.